avalanche-foundation/ACPs/ACPs/141-interchain-token-transfers/README.md

 ## Reference Implementation

-See reference implementation on [Github here]([## Teleporter integration](https://github.com/ava-labs/avalanche-interchain-token-transfer)).
+See reference implementation on [Github here](https://github.com/ava-labs/avalanche-interchain-token-transfer).

-In addition to implementing the interface and design described above, the reference implementation includes audited contracts demonstrating any combination of erc20 and native token token transfers.
+In addition to implementing the interface and design described above, the reference implementation includes audited contracts demonstrating any combination of erc20 and native token transfers.

 ## Security Considerations